devAlq/reading-yaml-efficiently-project/README.md

 #### Objective
 The purpose of the project is to learn how to implement the tokenizer and calculate its time and space complexity

 > **Tokenizer** takes a string value or file and categorizes it  based on the value of its id, string, or number.
-Finally, it puts the tokens into an array list.
+Finally, it puts the tokens' value into an array list and tokens' type into an array list.

 #### Problem
 You have a YAML file `example.yml` which contains: